Ultrabenosaurus/OrphanCrawler/README.md

 ##To Do##

-- Make relativePathFix() more adaptable and competent
+- Make SiteCrawler::relativePathFix() more adaptable and competent
-  - Turn it into a full path handler rather than just fixing relative paths?
   - Process blog-style paths
 - Allow for listing links to external websites/other protocols
   - Main problem with this is javascript links
-- Add a list of files included on each page (images, flash files, etc) rather than just hyperlinks
 - Look into other output formats
   - Add XML format to FTPCrawler
   - Add XML format to OrphanCrawler